 They can also be edited and adapted to your team’s specific needs by simply editing the existing questions or adding new custom questions.

 Learn how to further customise your questions with different question types, once you’ve set up your report.

 Setting broadcast channel

 Geekbot posts all of your team’s responses to a channel of your choice in the form of updates.
 Just enter the name of that channel in the broadcast channel field and create it in Slack if it does not already exist.
-If the channel is private, make sure to invite Geekbot to the channel.
+If it’s an existing channel you can select it from the drop down menu.
+Your updates can also be posted in private channels but make sure to invite Geekbot to the channel in Slack.

 Helpful tip!
 Always use a dedicated broadcast channel like #status or #standup.
 This way you can keep progress updates separated from general chit chat 😁

 Select your team members from the dropdown menu and add them to the report.
 The members you select will be included to your report.
 Other Slack members in your account will not be asked to join, but they can still see the report updates in the broadcast channel.